Planter / Pastor - Siberia

-In order to assess my suitability for public preaching and church leadership I paid attention to two basic areas: The first is subjective (my personal desires) and the second is objective (the confirmation by the church that my desires are correct and are in accord with the will of God).
+In order to assess my suitability for public preaching and church leadership I paid attention to two basic areas: The first was subjective (my personal desires) and the second was objective (the confirmation by the church that my desires are correct and were in accord with the will of God).

-When I first started to think about church leadership about nine years ago my desire could be most likened to a desire for an authoritative position and honor which goes along with being “the teacher.”
-It’s bitter for me now to even think about it, but I had absolutely no understanding of the fact that the desire that is talked about in 1 Timothy 3:1 needs to be a desire to do good.
-This is the desire to serve God’s people selflessly and generously for their good, growth, and for their happy life in Christ.
+When I first started thinking about church leadership about my desire could be likened to a desire for an authoritative position and honor, which goes along with being “the teacher.”
+It’s bitter for me now to even think about it, but I had absolutely no understanding of the fact that the desire that is talked about in 1 Timothy 3:1 needed to be a desire to do good.
+This is the desire to serve God’s people selflessly and generously for their good, growth, and their happy life in Christ.
 It is a good thing that at that time God stopped me.

-Thanks to faithful preachers and pastors (their sermons and their example) my regard for and view of the ministry of church leadership changed.
-I saw how hard this work really is when it is founded on biblical principles.
-I saw how great a responsibility it really is since it involves people and souls who belong to God.
-But there is another thing which very powerfully influenced me: I saw how very much needed pastors are for every local church and what a blessing they are to the church when they minister according to biblical standards!
+Thanks to faithful preachers and pastors (their sermons and their examples) my regard for and view of the ministry of church leadership changed.
+I saw how hard this work really was when it is founded on biblical principles.
+I saw how great a responsibility it is since it involved people and souls who belong to God.
+I was powerfully influenced me when I saw how pastors were needed for every local church and what a blessing they were to the church when they minister according to biblical standards!

-For a while I suppressed my desire for such church service because of my past experience.
-I didn’t trust myself.
-My heart already deceived me.
-But on the other hand, I couldn’t deny that I did have a desire to do this good, spiritual work and this desire only grew stronger and stronger.
-And in time this desire came more and more in line with a real love and care for God’s people.
+For a while I suppressed my desire for such church service because of my past experience, as I didn’t trust myself.
+My heart had already deceived me.
+But on the other hand, I couldn’t deny that I did have a desire to do good, spiritual work and this desire only grew stronger and in time this desire came to be in line with a real love and care for God’s people.

 At that same time my character started to seriously change for the better.
-This was noticed by my wife and ministers in the church.
-My wife and my most recent years in marriage are much more joyful than our first years and this is a great encouragement and gives us great cause for gratitude to God.
-Our children also have shown more obedience.
-I cannot say that everything is ideal in my life but since I needed to assess myself, I would most likely say that this is a positive area of my life.
+My wife and ministers in the church noticed this.
+My marriage in recent years is much more joyful than the first years and this is a great encouragement and gives great cause for gratitude to God.
+Our children also have been more obedient.
+I cannot say that everything is ideal in my life but since I need to assess myself, I would most likely say that this is a positive area of my life.
 I have approached the study of Scripture and preaching with great care and this has had a great effect on me and on others.

 Three years in the Level 2 program in Samara Center for Biblical Training gave me a good base and an understanding of Scripture and preaching.
-God allowed me to enter the program, put it on the heart of my wife, gave the opportunity, and for three years He supported me and my family there in Samara.
+God allowed me to enter the program and for three years God sustained me and my family in Samara.
 Fellowship with the instructors and constant study of the Scripture not only helped me to look more broadly and deeply at ministry in the church, but it also helped prepare me for the ministry.
 I was given examples of how to truly work with people and disciple other Christians.

 At that time I saw many capable people – people who were much more capable than I. This was important because it humbled me.
-I learned to be joyful for their successes and followed their examples.
-I realized that while I still do fear the condition of my own heart, I am confident that God has given me the love for and ability to meditate faithfully on the truth, apply it, and explain it to others.
+I learned to be joyful for their successes and follow their examples.
+I realized that while I still do fear the condition of my own heart, I am confident that God has given me the love for and ability to meditate faithfully on the truth, apply it to my life, and explain it to others.

-At times, I still feel unworthy of all of this.
-I ask for your prayers in that.
+At times I still feel unworthy of all for God’s grace and blessings.
+I ask for your prayers for my life and ministry.
 But I see all of this as God’s gracious providence and will for my life.